nv-legate/legate/README.md

 ## Installation

-Legate Core is available from [conda](https://docs.conda.io/projects/conda/en/latest/index.html) on the [legate channel](https://anaconda.org/legate/legate).
+Legate is available from [conda](https://docs.conda.io/projects/conda/en/latest/index.html) on the [legate channel](https://anaconda.org/legate/legate).
 See https://docs.nvidia.com/legate/latest/installation.html for details about different install configurations.

 ## Documentation

-A complete list of available features and APIs can be found in the [Legate Core documentation](https://docs.nvidia.com/legate/latest/).
+A complete list of available features and APIs can be found in the [Legate documentation](https://docs.nvidia.com/legate/latest/).

 ## Contact